 We want patients to have an improved quality of life from their treatments, which is why Dawood & Tanner Implant treatments only use high quality implants and implant components which are assembled in our in-house laboratory, thus making them highly successful and rarely subject to failure.
 We also ensure that our patients understand the commitment they need to make in maintaining their implants with regular hygiene and check-ups.

-Failure is a little more common at the back of the mouth, where the jawbone tends to be ‘softer’ and there may be less bone available.
-Implants that fail outright usually do so before impressions have been taken for definitive crown and bridgework - that is before treatment has been completed.
+Implant failure is a little more common at the back of the mouth, where the jawbone tends to be ‘softer’ and there may be less bone available.
+Implants that fail outright usually do so before the definitive crown and bridgework restorations have been completed.

-Where the problem is persistent or there has been advanced bone loss, there is sometimes little alternative but to remove and replace an ailing implant, which may also mean loss of the implant restoration.
-In these circumstances, loss of the implant may be accompanied by a great deal of bone loss although we will generally find a solution which may involve the use of grafting, special custom implants such as Zygomatic implants, or specially made short implants.
+If the problem is persistent, or there has been advanced bone loss, then there is little alternative but to remove and replace an ailing implant, which will also mean the loss of the implant restoration.
+In these circumstances, this may be accompanied by a great deal of bone loss, although we will generally find a solution which may involve the use of grafting, special custom implants such as Zygomatic implants, or specially made short implants.

 Implant treatments are a lifelong commitment, it is important to also consider the potential for short-term failure or longer-term problems, and to do your utmost to maintain your implants with daily care and regualr hygiene appointments.
 These highly biocompatible materials and precisely engineered implant parts make a great difference to the long-term outcome of your implant treatment.